PacktPublishing/Hands-On-Reactive-Programming-in-Spring-5/README.md

 ## Chapter 7

-* `section-01-jdbc` - blocking console application that demonstrates Jdbi library, Spring JDBC and Spring Data JDBC (runs embedded H2 database).
+* `section-01-jdbc` - a blocking console application that demonstrates Jdbi library, Spring JDBC and Spring Data JDBC (runs embedded H2 database).
-* `section-02-jpa` - blocking console application that demonstrates Spring Data JPA (runs embedded H2 database).
+* `section-02-jpa` - a blocking console application that demonstrates Spring Data JPA (runs embedded H2 database).
-* `section-03-mongo` - blocking console application that demonstrates Spring Data Mongo (runs embedded MongoDB)
+* `section-03-mongo` - a blocking console application that demonstrates Spring Data Mongo (runs embedded MongoDB)
-* `section-04-rx-mongo` - reactive console application that demonstrates **reactive Spring Data Mongo** (runs embedded MongoDB).
+* `section-04-rx-mongo` - a reactive console application that demonstrates **reactive Spring Data Mongo** (runs embedded MongoDB).
 * `section-05-rx-mongo-tx` - unit tests that demonstrate how reactive transactions work with MongoDB 4 (runs MongoDB cluster in Docker).
-* `section-06-r2dbc` - reactive console application that demonstrates how Spring Data JDBC and **R2DBC** work together (runs PostgreSQL in docker).
+* `section-06-r2dbc` - a reactive console application that demonstrates how Spring Data JDBC and **R2DBC** work together (runs PostgreSQL in docker).
-* `section-07-rx-webflux` - reactive web application (SSE) that simulates simple chat application (embedded MongoDB).
+* `section-07-rx-webflux` - a reactive web application (SSE) that simulates simple chat application (embedded MongoDB).
 * `section-08-rx-dbs` - code samples that demonstrate different types of reactive repositories (MongoDB, Cassandra, Couchbase, Redis).
-* `section-09-rx-sync` - console application that demonstrates how to wrap blocking JPA repository into reactive repository (runs embedded H2 database).
+* `section-09-rx-sync` - a console application that demonstrates how to wrap blocking JPA repository into reactive repository (runs embedded H2 database).
-* `section-10-rxjava2-jdbc` - console application that demonstrates how to use the `rxjava2-jdbc` library for reactive communication over blocking JDBC (runs embedded H2 database).
+* `section-10-rxjava2-jdbc` - a console application that demonstrates how to use the `rxjava2-jdbc` library for reactive communication over blocking JDBC (runs embedded H2 database).

 ## Chapter 8

 ## Chapter 9

-* `DemoApplication` - web application used for testing with a reactive test framework.
+* `DemoApplication` - a web application used for testing with a reactive test framework.
 * Module unit tests demonstrate how to verify reactive applications with `WebTestClient` (including security).

 ## Chapter 10